SynthRAD2025/preprocessing/README.md

     - **Resampling**: Images are resampled to a common voxel size.

 2. **Stage 2** contains all steps that are carried out for the entire dataset at once and includes the following steps:
-    - **Deformable Image Registration**: MR/CBCT images are deformably registered to the CT
+    - **Deformable image registration**: MR/CBCT images are deformably registered to the CT
      - **Cropping**: CBCT/CT/MR and structures are cropped to the same size.
      - **Validation**: The preprocessed data is validated to ensure that the preprocessing steps have been carried out correctly.
      - **Dataset creation**: The preprocessed data is seperated into training/validation and test datasets.
 Furthermore separate datasets for centers and tasks are created.